Bucket Collection Lead Volunteer

 - Contract type:Volunteer

 Bucket collections are a simple and fun way to raise money and awareness for Battersea Dogs & Cats Home.
-Our Bucket Collection Coordinators organise collection events in their local communities to help raise vital funds for the 7,000 dogs and cats that we care for every year.
+Our Bucket Collection Coordinators provide vital support to the Community Fundraising team by taking a lead role at our key collection events as well as being encouraged to organise collection events in their local communities to help raise vital funds for the 7,000 dogs and cats that we care for every year.

-- Collect, count, bank and report funds raised, following guidance provided
+- Collect, count and bank funds raised, following guidance provided

 - Always be a positive and proactive representative of the Home.